CHAIR: LISA SHUMATE

 In 2014 Mackey was named a YWCA Tribute to Women & Industry (TWIN) honoree for her work mentoring women at KPBS and via the Girl Scouts.
 She was named Outstanding Alumnus from SDSU’s Daily Aztec newspaper in the same year and in 2010 was named one of five “Women who Move the City” by San Diego Magazine.

-Media Management Assistant, PTMMG
+Executive Assistant, PTMMG

 Kelly Shaddock is the newest member to join the Public Television Major Market Group as the Executive Assistant to Deanna Mackey.